RaisanenMarkus/csharp/docs/part5/part5-3.md

 The values of variables are also copied when they are used in method calls.
 In practice this means that the value of a variable that is passed as a method parameter is not changed in the method that did the passing or called the other method.

-## Reference Types
+## Reference Type Variables

-C#’s reference type is a class type, an interface type, an array type, or a delegate type.
+C# language’s reference type variables are a class type, interface type, array type or delegate type.

-A reference type value is a reference to an **instance** of the type, the latter known as an **object**.
-The special value **null** is compatible with all reference types and indicates the absence of an instance.
+A reference type variable value is a reference to an **instance** of the type, the latter known as an **object**.
+The special value **null** is compatible with all reference type variables and indicates the absence of an instance.
 The programmer is also free to create their own variable types by defining new classes.
-In practice any object instanced from a class is a reference variable.
+In practice any object instanced from a class is a reference type variable.

-Let's re-examine the example at the beginning of the chapter, where we created a variable called john of type Name.
+Let's re-examine the example at the beginning of the chapter where we created a variable called john of type Name.

 ```cs
 Name john = new Name("John");
 ```

-The call consists of the following parts:
+The call consists of the following parts.

-* When introducing any new variable, we must first define the type of that variable.
-Below we introduce a variable of type **Name**.
-In order for the execution of the program to succeed, there must be a class called **Name** available.
+* When introducing any new variable we must first define the type of that variable.
+Here introduce a variable of type **Name**.
+In order for the execution of the program to succeed there must be a class called **Name** available.

 ```cs
 Name ...
 ```

 * In the introduction of a variable its name must be included.
 You can later use the name of the variable to reference its value.
-Below, the variable name is defined as luke.
+Below the variable name is defined as john.

 ```cs
 Name john ...